Did you know … an estimated 85% of jobs are filled by networking (Forbes, 2021).

 You might have one overarching motivation (to get a job, for example), but this can—and should—be broken into smaller, more tangible action steps.
 The more concrete your goals, the easier it is to achieve them and further your career.

-Some networking goals you may want to consider include:
+Some networking goals you may want to consider as you look for you next role include:

 A shortlist of people who might align with your UX networking goals include: